jseconners/clscrape/README.rst

     $ craigdata 43 171 -w 2      # 2 hour window
     $ craigdata 43 171 -w :45    # 45 minute window

-By default, the `pull` command only pulls fields from the section page that lists posts.
-You can specify the `-d` option to visit each post page and additionally pull the description and attributes
+By default, a shallow data scrape is done from the post listings page.
+Use the -d (deep) option to have the script visit each post page and additionally pull the description and attributes, if available.

 ::